cloudoutloud/go-filestore-backup/README.md

 This script will create a backup of a filestore instance named `automated-backup-<date-run>` Then will look and delete backups older than the set threshold to reduce cost.

-## Example build image
+## Example build/push image

+There is no automation currently around building and pushing the image to a private registry.

-From the root of the repo.
+Manual example using Docker cli, from the root of the repo.

 `docker build . -t filestore-backup:v1.0.1`

+Then using `docker push` to push to the registry.

 ## Deployment

 You normally only have access to the filestore from within a set VPC network.
 In the `k8s` folder then is example manifests on how to deploy this as a cron job and run within a Kubernetes clusters residing in the same VPC as the filestore.

-Alternatively, you could run this in other serverless offerings such as:
+Alternatively, you could run this in serverless offerings such as:
 [cloudrun](https://cloud.google.com/run)

 ## Authentication to GCP

-Scripts is using [ADC](https://cloud.google.com/docs/authentication/provide-credentials-adc) to auth.
+Script is using [ADC](https://cloud.google.com/docs/authentication/provide-credentials-adc) to authenticate.

 You can create a [GCP service account](https://cloud.google.com/iam/docs/service-account-overview) and grant the role [file.editor](https://cloud.google.com/iam/docs/understanding-roles#cloud-filestore-roles)